simetenn/medaka/README.md

 An implementation of the NEURON models created for the article:
-"BK channels have opposite effects on sodium versus calcium mediated action potentials in endocrine pituitary cells.", and all analysis of the model.
+"BK channels have opposite effects on sodium versus calcium mediated action potentials in endocrine pituitary cells.", and all analysis of the models.

 ## Docker environment